-The Onkyo TX-NR696 is the best budget-ish receiver released in 2019 with a wealth of connectivity and a big, bold sound.
-It isn't the direct replacement to my favorite receiver of 2018, the TX-NR585, but this step-up model offers a number of improvements including a bump in power (80W to 100W) and a front-mounted HDMI port.
+The Onkyo TX-NR696 is the best budget-ish receiver released in 2019 with a wealth of connectivity that supports multiple audio formats with a big, bold sound.
+It isn't the direct replacement to my favorite receiver of 2018, the TX-NR585, but this step-up model offers a number of improvements including a bump in power (80W to 100W) and a front-mounted HDMI cable port.
 If you can find the TX-NR696 under $500 that's great but it's still worth the extra coin.
 Read our Onkyo TX-NR696 review.

 The Sony STR-DN1080 was our 2017 Editors' Choice, and it's still an excellent package.
 Sound quality is not quite as strong as those of the Denon and Onkyo, but they're all very close.
 If you want a receiver that offers ease of use and integrates both AirPlay (but not AirPlay 2) and Chromecast built-in wireless streaming, this is a great option.
 Don't pay full price, though -- it regularly goes on sale for between $400 and $500.
 Read our Sony STR-DN1080 review.

 The 2019 AVR-S750H replaces the excellent S740H, and while it's been tweaked a little, it appears to be essentially the same receiver.
 It has everything you need, including voice control compatible via both Amazon Alexa and Google speakers, Atmos and AirPlay 2.
 Read the Denon AVR-S750H review.